simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-passwords_-from-creation-to-management/index.en.md

 The length and strength of a password play a crucial role in its security. **Longer passwords** are generally more secure as they provide a larger search space for potential attackers to guess.
 It is recommended to use passwords that are at least 12 characters long.
 Additionally, the use of a combination of **uppercase and lowercase letters**, **numbers**, and **special characters** further enhances the strength of a password.

 * Longer passwords provide a larger search space for attackers
 * Use a combination of uppercase and lowercase letters, numbers, and special characters
 * Recommended password length is at least 12 characters

-It is important to note that **password complexity alone is not sufficient** to ensure security.
+Note that **password complexity alone is not sufficient** to ensure security.
 Users should also avoid using easily guessable information such as **personal names**, **birthdays**, or **dictionary words** as part of their passwords.
 Implementing **passphrases** instead of traditional passwords can also be an effective strategy.
 Passphrases are longer phrases or sentences that are easier to remember but harder to crack.

 * Avoid using personal names, birthdays, or dictionary words
 * Consider using passphrases instead of traditional passwords

 > Tip: Regularly updating passwords and avoiding password reuse across multiple accounts can significantly reduce the risk of unauthorized access.